joseneto/fusionwebapp/README.md

 $ mvn exec:java -Dexec.args="-m=Person"
 ```

 Simple as that!
-Our Generator read you table metadata, in this case people and create to you a complete crud.
+Our Generator read you table metadata, in this case people and create to you a complete crud, go to url /people and see it!.

 ![FusionWebApp Crud2](http://imageshack.com/a/img577/1306/sc0c.png)